rcrogers/yarns-loom/yarns/MANUAL.md

 - Hold `REC` to clear sequence
 - Hold `TAP` to toggle triggered-erase mode, which will clear the sequence as soon as a new note is recorded
 - First `REC` press switches the display to show the pitch (or `RS`/`TI`) instead of the step number (press again to exit recording)

+### Step sequencer changes
+- Replaced the `EUCLIDEAN ROTATE` setting with a more general `STEP OFFSET` -- allows starting the step sequencer on any step
 - Display brightens while the selected step is being played
 - Wraps around when using encoder to scroll through steps

-### Step sequencer changes
-- Replaced the `EUCLIDEAN ROTATE` setting with a more general `STEP OFFSET` -- allows starting the step sequencer on any step
+- Capacity reduced from 64 to 30 notes, to free up space in the preset storage

 ### Loop sequencer mode with real-time recording
 - To enable, ensure `SM (SEQ MODE)` is set to `LOOP`